 Your LLC will either be a foreign LLC or domestic LLC.
 The former means it was created in a state other than where you do business.
 A domestic LLC is one formed in the state where you do business.

 If your business has some sort of liability to customers, such as a rental property, restaurant, or retail store, having the protection of a California LLC could be a smart idea.
+But keep in mind you’ll have to pay an LLC tax.

-Benefits of a California LLC
+Benefits of Creating an LLC in California

 So why choose a limited liability company over other types of business entities?
 First of all, if you operate as a sole proprietorship, your personal assets could be at risk.
 Should you ever be sued or file bankruptcy, the court can seize your personal assets if your business can’t pay your debts.
 If you operate an LLC, those personal assets are more protected.